The Value of Honor and Gallantry

 I saw the carnage, quivered and trembled in silent rage.

-No time for sorrow, for the enemy was still engaged
+No time for sorrow, for the enemy we'll still engage

 I sought the sunshine through bloodstained eyes.